What to Do When Your Washing Machine Won’t Drain

-The drain hose is attached to the back of the washer.
+The drain hose is attached to the back of the washer and it can have a few different problems..
 Simply put, the drain hose is the pathway the water takes in order to exit the washing machine.
 If that drain hose is clogged, water may remain trapped inside the washer instead of draining out like normal.
+This is a common plumbing reason why your washing machine won’t drain.
 Often, the lack of drainage may be caused by a simple kink in the drain hose.
-Many times, this happens because the washer has been accidentally pushed up against the hose, pinching if off and inhibiting water from passing through.
+Many times, this happens because the washer has been accidentally pushed up against the drain hose, pinching if off and inhibiting water from passing through.
 A kink of this nature is caused by the accidental bumping of the washer, or by the washer itself spinning rapidly inside, causing the entire machine to move slightly and push the hose against the wall.

 Check the lid switch

 The case of a washer not draining could be caused by a broken lid switch.
 The lid switch is the mechanism that tells the washer to stop its spin cycle when the lid is opened.
 Most often, the lid switch is activated by a small tab on the washer lid that presses the switch down when the lid closes.
 Since the washer lid is opened and closed many times, the lid switch is one of the more commonly broken washing machine parts.
 It’s high on the list of things to check when you’re determining how to fix a washing machine that won’t drain.